sudarshan2401/tp/README.md

 * Run it!

 ### Sample usage:
-Create a class
+Creating a class
 ```
 add /c cs2103t
 ```
-Add a new student to the class
+Adding a new student to the class
 ```
 add /s John /c cs2103t
 ```